Feedback and complaints about a school or preschool

 Contact online or phone 1800 677 435 (standard call rates apply for calls from mobile phones).

-The complaint unit will:
+The officer handling your complaint will:

-- assess your complaint
+- acknowledge and assess your complaint

 Will I be treated fairly?